 During a post-arrival isolation period, horses should be observed for clinical signs of disease and their rectal temperatures should be monitored.
-Any cases of pyrexia (persistent rectal temperatures above 38.5 °C) or instances where the temperature is unable to be taken should be investigated by a veterinarian and AQIS should be informed.
+Any cases of pyrexia (persistent rectal temperatures of 38.5 °C or higher), other signs of infectious respiratory disease or instances where the temperature is unable to be taken should be investigated by a veterinarian and AQIS should be informed.
 Nasopharyngeal samples should be taken and tested for influenza A virus.
 Temperature records must be available for inspection by AQIS.